opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 - `libopensearchknn_faiss_avx512.so`: The Faiss library that contains AVX512 SIMD instructions.
 - `libopensearchknn_faiss_avx2.so`: The Faiss library that contains AVX2 SIMD instructions.

+The Faiss library order of performance is AVX512, AVX2, generic.
 If your hardware supports AVX512, the k-NN plugin loads the `libopensearchknn_faiss_avx512.so` library at runtime.

-If your hardware supports AVX2, the k-NN plugin loads the `libopensearchknn_faiss_avx2.so` library at runtime.
+If your hardware supports AVX2 but doesn't support AVX512, the k-NN plugin loads the `libopensearchknn_faiss_avx2.so` library at runtime.

 To disable AVX512 and AVX2 and load the non-optimized Faiss library (`libopensearchknn_faiss.so`), specify the `knn.faiss.avx512.disabled` and `knn.faiss.avx2.disabled` static settings as `true` in `opensearch.yml` (defaults are `false`).